nimeshabuddhika/Tensorflow-Chatbot/README.md

 # Tensorflow Chatbot

-This project is capable of interacting with user in four different ways.
+AI ChatBot that uses Python Tensorflow and Natural Language Processing (NLP) using TFLearn as a learning engine.
+This is capable of interacting multiple ways.
 Each of these module are functioning independently.

 * Web interface
 * Reset Api